NatLabRockies/opet-firmware/README.md

 - in normal configuration the OPET system needs to be controlled by a computer first to enable the output and enter a load mode
 - with the auto-start function enabled, the OPET will automatically enable the output and enter the selected load mode right after power-up
     - this helps getting the system going again after a power fault without having to check & start-up the control computer
-- Auto-start can be enabled via the EEPROM control values, see section 5.3.18 for more details
+- Auto-start can be enabled via the EEPROM control values, see [Auto-Start System](#auto-start-system) for more details

 # Communication & Control